RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 ##### Sign On - REPLACEMENT
 Used if another vehicle can not service parts of its assignment.
-The other vehicle should be signed off using either `SHORTENING` or `BREAKDOWN` If the other vehicle is not signed off, RUTER will automatically try to sign it off using the custom code `REPLACED`
+The operator should sign off the other vehicle using either `SHORTENING` or `BREAKDOWN`.

-Any other vehicle not signed on as `EXTRA` will be automatically signed off.
-Alternatively, a sign off should be sent for
-- `serviceWindow` is honoured as `PLANNED`
+_Note: Ruter will not sign off the other vehicle automatically._

 ### Sign Off
 #### Sign Off - FINISHED